Skip to main content

 Harðfiskur (Dried Fish)

-Harðfiskur is dried fish, typically cod or haddock, that is air-dried and eaten as a snack.
-It has a chewy texture and a strong, salty flavor.
-Harðfiskur is a traditional Icelandic food and can be found in supermarkets and some specialty stores.
-It's often eaten with butter and is a good source of protein.
+Harðfiskur is air-dried fish, usually cod or haddock, eaten as a snack.
+It's chewy with a strong, salty flavor.
+A traditional Icelandic food, it shows up in supermarkets and some specialty stores, often eaten with butter, and it packs a lot of protein.

 Rúgbrauð (Dark Rye Bread)